 Restricted to Amherst College students.
 Admission with consent of the instructor.
-Limited to 40 students per class (20 per section).
+Limited to 40 students per class (20 per lab).
+(In the Fall, 25 seats per class are reserved for fist-year students.)
 Fall and spring semesters.
-The Department.2016-17: Offered in Fall 2016
+The Department.2016-17: Offered in Fall 2016 and Spring 2017

 This course will provide an introduction to computer systems, stressing how computers work.
 Beginning with Boolean logic and the design of combinational and sequential circuits, the course will discuss the design of computer hardware components, microprocessing and the interpretation of machine instructions, assembly languages, and basic machine architecture.
 The course will also introduce operating systems topics, basic memory management, and topics in network communication.
 Projects will include the design of digital circuits and the simulation of operating system and network processes.

 Requisite: COSC 111 or similar programming experience.
 Omitted 2017-18.
 Professor TBA.2016-17: Offered in Fall 2016